Dubjay18/IZUMI/DEVELOPER_HANDBOOK.md

 ### The Web2.5 Hybrid Solution
 Izumi bridges this gap by abstracting complex blockchain interactions behind familiar Web2 interfaces (Naira virtual bank accounts and mobile payments).
 * **The Saver** deposits Naira (NGN).
-Under the hood, this capital is swapped for stable USD on-chain, and deposited into **Quest V1 Yield Vaults**.
+Under the hood, this capital is swapped for stable USD on-chain, and deposited into **Yield Vaults**.
 * **The Borrower** gets access to low-interest working capital.
-Under the hood, this loan is backed by a **Quest V1 Credit Bond**.
+Under the hood, this loan is backed by a **Credit Bond**.
 Repayments are automated at the source by sweeping a percentage of their daily POS machine transactions.

 ```
 ┌────────────────────────────────────────────────────────────────────────┐